Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Wilde sauntered over into the co-pilot seat, clearly pleased with himself and his team.

-"Went well, overall...but it got a bit hairy down there for a moment," he confided.
+"Went well, overall... but it got a bit hairy down there for a moment," he confided.

 "You made it look almost easy."